johanmodin/DenseNAS-network/README.md

-# cifar-challenge
+# A DenseNet implementation with NAS inspiration
-A repository for exploring and benchmarking different neural network architectures.
+A network made up of DenseNet and NASnet components.
+Tuned to CIFAR-10, in which it achieves slightly more than 95% accuracy.